What is learned helplessness?

 - Practice making choices.
 Start small, set S.M.A.R.T. goals (must be specific, measurable, achievable, realistic and timely) Be consistent and stick to what you decided.
 [How to set SMART goals]

-- Practice mindfulness – focus to live in the present.
+- Practice mindfulness – focus on living in the present.

 - Celebrate your successes.